gergelyth/solid-hotel/docs/userdoc/README.md

 > screenshot of login page

 After selecting a provider, the GPA redirects to the provider's page to authenticate the user.
 Please input your login details here.
 If the operation is successful, the user is returned to either the login or the index page.

+### <ins>Notifications</ins>

+The notification component displays the number of notifications the application currently recognizes.
+Clicking on the icon brings up the list of such items on the left side of the screen.
+These notification items are clickable and they may perform actions based on the type of the notification.
+This action is indicated by the notification message.
+The type, as well as the time the item the item was constructed, is displayed for each item.
+They are also deletable by clicking on the `Clear` button of the respective notification.
+Clicking anywhere else on the screen closes the displayed list.

 ### <ins>Profile synchronization</ins>